 Read more about which children and adults should have the MMR vaccine.

-Watch these healthtalk.org videos where parents weigh up the risks versus benefits of MMR vaccination.
+Watch these healthtalk.org videos where parents weigh up the risks and benefits of MMR vaccination.

 MMR for older children